- Also see: Southeast Asia Travel COVID-19 Overview

 Required Entry Documents

-- Passport and Visas as normal.
+- Passport and visas as normal.

 - Vaccination certificate.

 - You’ll also need to register your accommodation address online.
-This is for the length of your stay and will need to be updated as you move around the country.
+This applies for the length of your stay and will need to be updated as you move around the country.
 Failure to do so will result in fines when you leave Bolivia.